udi08s/Thanos-Air/README.md

 # Thanos Air - Selenium Test Example

-This is the sample project to demostrate the usage of selenium Webdriver tool to automate Flight booking system
+This is the sample project to demostrate the usage of selenium Webdriver tool to automate Flight booking system.

 # <h3>Software Requirement: